hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 # Source Engine Blender Collection
+Welcome to the **Source Engine Blender Collection!** A Blender archive of **45,000+** models, **45,000+** materials, and **550+** maps ported from eight of Valve's Source games!
+These ports were made with optimization and efficiency in mind, while catering to ease of usability.
+Below, you will find the installation instructions, download links for the eight archives, and general tips you may find useful.
+I've jam-packed this with features and nifty tricks, so this is definitely worth a read!

+## What's included?
+Each model

 The Source Engine Blender Collection is an asset library of models, materials and maps from Valve's Source games ported to Blender with efficiency and optimization in mind.
 Third party games are planned.

 The Source Engine Blender Collection is a collection of archives of ports from eight of Valve's Source engine games, retaining the highest quality possible.
 These archives can be used as asset libraries to drag and drop models or materials from.